fjaderboll/datahub/api-examples.md

 ```

 ## Last readings
-The last stored readings are also returned when loading nodes and sensors:
+The last readings are pre-cached and returned when loading nodes and sensors:

 ```php
 GET /api/nodes/my-house/sensors/temperature